sapa1215/saurabhpant-web/src/content/blog/inventory-paradox-telecom-modernisation.md

 ---
-title: "The Inventory Paradox: Why Only Network Equipment Vendors Can Crack Telecom's Hardest Modernisation Problem"
+title: "The Inventory Paradox: Why Only Network Equipment Vendors Can Crack Telecom's Hardest Modernization Problem"
-description: "Resource inventory modernisation has defeated IT giants, ITSM platforms, and independent software vendors alike.
+description: "Resource inventory modernization has defeated IT giants, ITSM platforms, and independent software vendors alike.
 Yet network equipment providers keep winning.
 This is the story of why — and how AI may finally change the rules of the game."
 pubDate: 2026-06-14
 heroImage: "/Inventory.jpg"
 ---